-I.5.7.
-The car should now be running at contract speed with no overshoot on acceleration and should be undergoing a reasonable deceleration.
+- I.5.7.
+The car should now be running at contract speed with no overshoot on an acceleration and should be undergoing a reasonable deceleration.
 Notice that these adjustments are best done a bit at a time with no abrupt changes made in adjustment.
-It will probably be necessary to go through some steps many times in order to "mold" the shape of the elevator's velocity - time curve to your liking.
-The idea is to get a smooth overall deceleration into the leveling zone, but to not spend much time at a steady leveling speed.
+It will probably be necessary to go through some steps many times in order to "mold" the shape of the elevator's velocity time curve to your liking.
+The idea is to get a smooth overall deceleration into the leveling zone, but to not spend much time at a steady leveling speed. - I.5.8.

-I.5.8.
 Since the control of the elevator is directly under control of the leveling switches from as far as 10" out, the shape of the response of the car near the floor is directly under control of the Leveling-speeds setting.
-If the car seems to not have a steep enough approach near the floor, HL speed setting may be advanced.
-Remember that if DEC time is too high the car will have a tendency to charge the leveling zone, and conversely, if it is too low, the car will drag into the floor.
+If the car seems to not have a steep enough approach near the floor, HL speed setting may be advanced (P104).
+Remember that if DECEL time is too high the car will have a tendency to charge the leveling zone, and conversely, if it is too low, the car will drag into the floor.
+Usually, all DECEL parameters are set to the same value.

-CAUTION: The drive may trip on overvoltage if not enough regenerative power absorption is provided for by braking resistor(s) and braking unit, especially if deceleration is too fast.
+The drive may trip on overvoltage if not enough regenerative power absorption is provided for by braking resistor(s) and braking unit, specially if deceleration is too fast.
 If this occurs, try to increase deceleration time, be on the alert for problems associated with brake transistor fault tripping and/or excessive regeneration resistor overheating.

 I.5.9.
 Put car on inspection at bottom landing.
+Adjust inspection speed (P109) equal to the leveling speed, this will allow you to check if the drive will level or relevel with full load.
 Put 2/3 of contract load in the car.
-Now start adding weights in 50 or 100 pound increments and moving car on inspection each time UP + DN.
+Now start adding weights in 50 or 100 pound increments and moving car on inspection each time UP and DN.
 Adjust brake tension to stop and hold 125% of contract load by tripping any stop switch open while running down on inspection.
 Hold the "DOWN" button in while you trip open the stop switch (preferably on the inspection station).
 Remove weights to leave contract load in car.
+Note: If car has difficulty lifting full load, verify proper counterweight loading.
+If correct, experiment with different values for motor slip P607, starting from about 0.5 up, in 0.25 increments.
+Set the drive to display motor amps, and verify that full load amps at high speed are not exceeded.